Nail the Interview

 A video presentation allows you to present more information to your recruiter through the pre-selection phase.
 You get a chance to show your human side using emotions, tone, and other expressions.

-In a few minutes, you get to put your voice, face, and energy into your CV, allowing you to show your communication skills and pass across the most relevant factors.
+In a few minutes, you get to put your voice, face, and energy into your CV, allowing you to show your communication skills and highlight the most relevant factors.
 It is impossible to demonstrate most of the soft skills in writing.

 Using the video presentation opportunity well to show your strengths can give you a competitive advantage over other candidates.